-Not without consulting your lawyer first.
+Not without consulting your attorney first.
 That doesn’t mean you absolutely shouldn’t sign it – in many cases, such an arrangement can greatly ease financial pressure on you.
-You just need your injury lawyer to look at the wording to check for unforeseen consequences.
+You just need your Everett personal injury attorney to look at the wording to check for unforeseen consequences.

 Talk to Our Everett Personal Injury Lawyers

 Struggling in the aftermath of an accident?
 Have bills to pay?
 Reach out to Paula, Dave, Matt, and Dean of Brett McCandlis Brown & Conner, PLLC.
 We’re here for you, and we know how to maximize the value of a victim’s claim.

 Contact our office by calling 800-925-1875 for a free consultation to learn more about your rights, your options, and how to handle insurance companies in our state.